 An important geographical crossroads and supply depot, the Lac La Biche Mission was officially established in 1853.
 It was one of the first Albertan sites for exchanges between the Native, Metis, Francophone, and Anglophones populations.

 The Lac La Biche Mission Site is a Roman Catholic mission located in a rural setting on the south shore of Lac La Biche, approximately 16 kilometres northwest of the Town of Lac La Biche.
-The historically-significant buildings on the site include a convent built in 1894, a church and a rectory constructed in the early 1920s, and several ancillary wood-frame buildings, including a wash house, garage, and chicken coop.
+The historically-significant buildings on the site include a convent built in 1894, a church constructed in the early 1920s, and several ancillary wood-frame buildings, including a wash house, garage, and chicken coop.
 Complementary features of the site include a cemetery and grotto, landscape features, and the archaeological remains of previous structures, including a gristmill (later converted into a sawmill), warehouse, and ice house.

 Heritage ValueThe heritage value of the Lac La Biche Mission Site lies in its association with the early establishment of religious life in Alberta, its connection with pioneering achievements in the province, and its nineteenth-century French-Canadian missionary architecture.